Social Media Policy

 Press releases & news from the University of North Dakota.
 If you need to contact UND, please see our @myUND Twitter account.

-Avatars must be 73×73 pixels in size.
+Profile images must be 400×400 pixels in size.
 Please include the UND flame logo in your design.

 Proofread your tweet before sending, even if you are retweeting.

 - Condense dates and times and drop any punctuation not needed for context/understanding: “February 9th” becomes “Feb 9”

 - Reword with shorter words or abbreviations.
 Can you drop some text and link out for the details?

 - Use Twitter handles to reference other entities.
 For example, “UND School of Law” would be “@UNDlawschool.”
 This also adds value to your tweet by giving exposure to the Law School’s Twitter handle and shows up in the Law School’s Twitter account as a mention.